 A number of federal, state, and local agencies oversee BNL activities.
 In addition to external audits and oversight, the Laboratory has a comprehensive self-assessment program, as described in Chapter 2.
-In 2015, BNL was inspected by federal, state, or local regulators on 11 occasions.
+In 2016, BNL was inspected by federal, state, or local regulators on ten occasions.
 These inspections included:

 - Air Compliance.
-In August, BNL representatives accompanied two Region 1 NYS-DEC inspectors on a site tour of Title V permitted facilities; there were no issues or areas of concern identified. - Potable Water: In August, SCDHS collected samples and conducted its annual inspection of the BNL potable water system.
+In December, a NYSDEC inspector observed the Annual Relative Accuracy Test Audit of the Central Steam Facility Continuous Emissions Monitoring System (CEMS); there were no issues or areas of concern identified. - Potable Water: In September, SCDHS collected samples and conducted its annual inspection of the BNL potable water system.
 Corrective actions for all identified deficiencies were established and communicated with SCDHS and are being addressed by the Laboratory's Energy & Utilities Division. - Sewage Treatment Plant.
 SCDHS conducts quarterly inspections of the Laboratory's STP to evaluate operations and sample the effluent.
 No performance or operational issues were identified.
-NYSDEC performed an annual surveillance inspection in December; there were no issues identified. - Recharge Basins.
-In November, SCDHS inspected several on-site SPDES-regulated outfalls and collected samples; there were no issues identified.
+NYSDEC performed two additional surveillance inspections in June and November; there were no issues identified. - Petroleum Bulk Storage (PBS) Facilities.
+NYSDEC performed an inspection of all PBS Facilities in July 2016.
+See Section 3.8.4 for a discussion of the issues identified. - Chemical Bulk Storage (CBS) Facilities.
+The CBS facilities are inspected periodically by NYSDEC.
+An inspection was conducted in July 2016.
+See Section 3.8.5 for a discussion of the issues identified. - RCRA.
+In July, EPA performed a Consolidated MultiMedia Inspection; all concerns identified during the inspection were subsequently resolved and the review of information provided by BNL uncovered no concerns.